You have a great email design that catches the attention of your audience and effectively represents your brand.

-Welcome emails are personal messages, so there’s no reason to get too formal.
-Skip the “dear” and include the person’s name instead, as you greet them.
+A Welcome email is a personal message, so there’s no reason to get too formal.
+Skip the “dear” and include the person’s name instead, as you greet them in the welcome email.

 How?
 By telling them what they’re in for now that they’ve subscribed to.
 Perhaps that’s weekly emails, monthly newsletters, or something in between.
 Whatever it is, you want to mention it now.